Neutron-capture elements record the ordered chemical evolution of the disc over time

-Thus, at each fixed [Mg/Fe]-[Fe/H] and age we have a group of stars born at a particular time, and place - as informed by their [Ba/Fe] abundance.
-The present-day correlations that we observe with orbital radius, and the smooth variation of the correlations across the [Mg/Fe]-[Fe/H] plane, indicate the assembly of the disc was ordered.
-Under the assumption of metallicity dependent Ba yields, at fixed [Fe/H], the nucleosyntheic consequences are striking in that this suggests that different regions of the Galactic disc host a different total number of low/intermediate-mass AGB stars at fixed supernovae contribution and age.
-The correlations we measure indicate fewer low/intermediate-mass AGB stars in the inner parts of the Galactic disc, and a higher ratio in the outer parts.
-Quantiatively, we can use GCE modelling to reduce these variables to a set of underlying environmental parameters of the Galaxy.
-We note that recent work \citep[e.g.][]{Zhang2021} suggests that high [Ba/Fe] ratios for young $\alpha$-rich stars is consistent with the stars being old, and products of binary evolution.
-However, if we exclude the high-$\alpha$ stars from our analysis however ([Mg/Fe] $>$ 0.2, rows 3 and 4 in Figure 5), our results and conclusions do not change.
+Thus, at each fixed [Fe/H]-[Mg/Fe] and age bin, we have a group of stars born at a particular time, and place - as informed by their [Ba/Fe] abundance.
+The present-day correlations that we observe with orbital radius, and the smooth variation of the correlations across the [Fe/H]-[Mg/Fe] plane, indicate the assembly of the disc was ordered.
+Furthermore, under the assumption of metallicity dependent Ba yields, at fixed [Fe/H], the nucleosyntheic consequences are striking in that our results suggest that different regions of the Galactic disc host a different total number of low-/intermediate-mass AGB stars (at fixed SNII/SNIa contributions and age).
+The correlations we measure indicate fewer low-/intermediate-mass AGB stars in the inner regions of the Galactic disc, and a higher ratio in the outer regions.
+Quantitatively, we can use GCE modelling to reduce these variables to a set of underlying model parameters that describe the chemical evolution of the Galaxy.